redhat-openstack/ansible-nfv/playbooks/tripleo/tester/README.md

   Roles that are used in the playbook:
   * post_install/openstack_tasks
   * tester/tempest
-* crossnuma-performance - Deprecated performance playbook.
-Will be removed.
-* testpmd-deploy-run - Deprecated performance playbook.
-Will be removed.

 **Note** - For more details, refer to the role.